Future Tense Conjugation in Spanish: Complete Guide

 For most everyday conversations, you'll mainly use the simple future and the informal future with ir.
 The future perfect and future progressive are less common but useful for specific situations.

-Anyway, if you want to practice these conjugations with real Spanish content, Migaku's browser extension lets you look up verb forms instantly while watching shows or reading articles.
+Anyway, if you want to practice these conjugations with real Spanish content, Migaku's browser extension and app let you look up verb forms instantly while watching shows or reading articles.
 You can see these future tense verbs in actual context, which beats memorizing conjugation charts any day.
 There's a 10-day free trial if you want to check it out.